Patrol torpedo boat PT-59

 In the fall of 1943, PT-59 was converted into a gunboat under the direction of its new commander, Lieutenant (and future U.S. President) John F. Kennedy when the chronic inaccuracy of the era's torpedoes and under-arming of the resulting craft were both recognized.
-She had all four of her torpedo tubes removed, as well as her two depth charges, but retained two 40-millimeter Bofors cannon anti-aircraft guns fitted fore and aft.
-The refit also added six .50-caliber machine gun nests, with three on each side, behind shields, as well as additional weaponry.
+She had all four of her torpedo tubes removed, as well as her two depth charges.
+The refit added two 40-millimeter Bofors cannon fitted fore and aft with shields added to the mounts.
+Also added were six .50-caliber machine gun nests, with three on each side, behind shields, as well as additional weaponry.

 The partially armored craft was then notably used to rescue marines stranded under heavy Japanese gunfire on Choiseul Island, and attack both Japanese barges and shore batteries.

 Service history

 1941 to 1943

 PT-59 was first assigned to Motor Torpedo Boat Squadron Four, the training squadron based at Melville Motor Torpedo Boat Squadrons Training Center.
 On 9 April 1942, one of its torpedoes was accidentally fired, hitting the supply ship and causing eight injuries, but no deaths.

 It was transferred to Motor Torpedo Boat Squadron Two on 7 May 1942.
 At the end of May 1942, Ensign David M. Levy took over PT-59 and the squadron was sent on anti-submarine duty to Panama to guard the Panama Canal and the Central and South American coast.
 In October 1942 PT-59 departed for the South Pacific on board the Liberty ship SS Roger Williams.
 In November 1942 PT-59 arrived at the Solomon Islands with MTB Squadron 2, numbering 8 boats.
 The squadron was based at Sesapi on Tulagi Island.